WAFFLE: Finetuning Multi-Modal Models for Automated Front-End Development: Introduction

 To learn such domain knowledge of HTML code structure, we propose a novel \textbf{structure-aware attention} mechanism.
 The structure-aware attention captures the structure information of the HTML code by explicitly allowing tokens to focus on three types of previous code segments that are the most relevant (details in ~\Cref{sec:attention}).
 With such structural information in the HTML code, \ours can focus on parts of the code that have the most influence on the resulting UI design, thus benefiting the overall performance.

-\Cref{fig:contrastive-motivation} illustrates the second challenge, i.e., learning the fine differences and details of the visual input. \Cref{fig:contrastive-motivation}(a) and \Cref{fig:contrastive-motivation}(c) are two highly similar but different UI images of rendered webpages, i.e., the colors and text are identical, but the widths of the columns are slightly different.
-VLM-WebSight~\cite{related1websight}, a state-of-the-art MLLM for webpage image to HTML code generation, fails to capture such small differences; thus, it generates identical HTML and CSS code (\Cref{fig:contrastive-motivation}(b)) for the different UI images: \Cref{fig:contrastive-motivation}(a) and \Cref{fig:contrastive-motivation}(c).
-The model fails to generate \code{1fr 2fr} (highlighted in code segments (d) with red background) for screenshot (c).
-In this case, VLM-WebSight's vision model fails to recognize the visual difference, and its text model is unable to use the encoded visual information to produce accurate textual output.
+For the second challenge, minor variations in layout structure can still impact the content of the generated code.
+However, MLLMs often fail to capture these subtle differences and generate identical code for visually distinct inputs.
+We illustrate this issue in ~\Cref{challeng2_example}.
 To enable MLLMs to recognize subtle differences in UI images due to minor changes in the code, we adopt \textbf{contrastive learning}~\cite{related7siglip, related6clip, related9constrastive-simcse} to the current task to teach MLLMs to focus on important visual differences.

 Combining the two approaches, this paper introduces \ours, a fine-tuning pipeline specifically designed for UI images to HTML code generation, with the following contributions: \begin{enumerate}[leftmargin=15pt, noitemsep, topsep=0pt] \item We design \emph{structure-aware attention} for HTML code generation, which enables MLLMs to learn the structure knowledge of HTML code. \item We apply \emph{contrastive learning} algorithms to boost MLLMs' understanding of the details in the rendered UI images and the HTML code. \item We create a new dataset of 231,940 pairs of webpages and their HTML code, which could facilitate future research on web MLLMs. \item We conduct comprehensive experiments on two backbone MLLMs. \ours{} improves the backbone MLLMs by achieving up to 9.00 pp higher HTML Match, 0.0982 higher CW-SSIM, 32.99 higher CLIP, and 27.12 pp higher LLEM. \item We highlight that \ours{} as a fine-tuning approach, is model-independent and can be applied to improve any MLLMs for UI-to-HTML code generation. \end{enumerate} \textbf{Availability:} \url{https://github.com/lt-asset/Waffle}